Esther2524/StudySphere/README.md

      * **Authentication Data**: Manage user accounts, including sign-up and login。
      * **Focus Tasks and Study Sessions**: Users can create, read, update, and delete focus tasks.
 Each completion or interruption of a study session is tracked and stored in Firestore, allowing for performance analysis and display on the Dashboard.
      * **Study Groups**: The application supports creating new study groups, joining existing ones, and managing group memberships.
 All group-related data, including member study times, is handled through Firestore。
-     * **User Profile and Preferences**: User-specific information, such as usernames and preferences, are managed through Firestore.
-Users can update their profile information。
+     * **User Profile and Preferences**: User-specific information are managed through Firestore.
+Users can update their profile usernames.

-3. Data Model (Collections)
+* Data Model (Collections)
   * **Users Collection**
     * userEmail: String (user's email)
     * userName: String (user's name)